 ‘Til we meet again, my love.”

 This story was submitted to Love What Matters by Michael Bank of Columbia, South Carolina.
+Click here to learn more about a scholarship created in Laurin’s honor.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more powerful stories like this: